Patent attorney

 A patent attorney is an attorney who has the specialized qualifications necessary for representing clients in obtaining patents and acting in all matters and procedures relating to patent law and practice, such as filing patent applications and oppositions to granted patents.

+Terminology

-The term is used differently in different countries, and thus may or may not require the same legal qualifications as a general legal practitioner.
+The term "patent attorney" is used differently in different countries and thus may or may not require the same legal qualifications as a general legal practitioner.

 The titles patent agent and patent lawyer are also used in some jurisdictions.
-In some jurisdictions the terms are interchangeable, while in others the latter is used only if the person is qualified as a lawyer.
+In some jurisdictions, the terms are interchangeable; in others, the latter is used only if the person is qualified as a lawyer.

+The World Intellectual Property Organization (WIPO) and the International Federation of Intellectual Property Attorneys (FICPI) propose since 2022 a Patent Drafting Training Program to enhance the knowledge and skills of professionals, such as patent agents, who wish to strengthen their patent drafting skills.

+Role

+A study analyzing patent examination decisions at major patent offices shows that patent attorney firms play a crucial role in the prosecution process, especially in less codified and rapidly changing technology areas such as ICT.

 Qualification regimes

 In Europe, requirements for practising as patent attorney before national patent offices should be distinguished from those needed for practising before the European Patent Office (EPO) or the Eurasian Patent Office (EAPO).
-On the national level, the requirements are not harmonized, although across the 27 Member States of the European Union respective professional qualifications are mutually recognised to some degree.
+On the national level, the requirements are not harmonized.